nachocarracedo/my_twitter/README.md

 ## SUMMARY

 This script will output a visualization of you twitter account.
-The script will gather the last 200 tweets of all the accounts you follow and it will create a visualization that shows:
+The script will gather the last 200 tweets of all the accounts you follow and it will create a visualization that shows the following:

-* Username, account creating date, and number of followers and following
+* Username, account creation date, number of followers, and of accounts you follow
 * Number of tweets, retweets, and replies
+* Time series of last month's number of tweets
-* Wordcloud of tweets, retweets, replies, and all tweets together(This blog post explains how the wordclouds are done: http://peekaboo-vision.blogspot.de/2012/11/a-wordcloud-in-python.html)
+* Wordcloud of tweets, retweets, replies, and all tweets together (This blog post explains how the wordclouds are done: http://peekaboo-vision.blogspot.de/2012/11/a-wordcloud-in-python.html)
 * Top 20 hashtags
+* Top 4 languages all tweets
+* Sentiment analysis of tweets (neutral tweets count as positive)
 * A map that shows where the people/accounts you follow are located
-* Sentiment analysis of tweets (neutral tweets count as positive)

 ## OUTPUT